Tamano24/Tamano24/README.md

 - 🤔 I’m looking for help with database and programming
 - 💬 Ask me about Testing
 - 📫 How to reach me: mohmohb0@student.wintec.ac.nz
-- 😄 Check out my Portfolio https://Tamano24.github.io/portfolio/
+- 😄 Check out my Portfolio: https://github.com/Tamano24
 - ⚡ Fun fact: I'm a glutton